 Most conversations about modern life split into two camps: fix the individual or fix the system.
 But those aren't separate conversations.
 The environments we live inside shape us.
 And the ways we adapt shape the culture around us in return.

 The human nervous system adapts to its environment.
 That's not weakness — it's biology.
-When the environment rewards urgency, speed, and constant vigilance, people gradually organize themselves around those pressures.
-At first the adaptation can even look like success.
-Highly responsive.
-Always available.
-Constantly informed.
+When the environment rewards urgency and constant vigilance, people gradually organize themselves around those pressures.
+At first it can look like success.
+But over time it wears us down.
+The capacity to fully rest erodes.
+And after a while, these adaptations stop feeling like adaptations.
+They become identity.

 I'm just an anxious person.
 I can't slow down.
 I've always been bad at rest.

-Most conversations about AI focus on jobs and economic disruption.
+The problem is, these systems are now accelerating faster than human nervous systems can comfortably integrate.
+And AI is amplifying that acceleration.
+Most conversations focus on jobs and economic disruption.
 Those matter.
-But something else is also happening.
-When the structures that organized human identity — work, role, predictability, meaning — begin shifting rapidly, people don't just face economic uncertainty.
-They face a deeper disorientation that rarely gets named.
+But something else is also happening — something harder to name.
+When the structures that organized human identity begin shifting rapidly, people don't just face economic uncertainty.
+They face a deeper disorientation.
+And it happens so slowly that we often don't even notice.

 Humans are not machines processing information rationally.
 We are biological, relational, emotional beings constantly adapting to the environments around us.
 And right now many people are adapting to environments that rarely allow the nervous system to fully settle.